 About Dr. Fontaine

 Mesothelioma is a rare and aggressive cancer diagnosed in an estimated 3,000 people in the U.S. annually.
-It starts typically in the thin membrane surrounding the lungs.
-Less commonly it may present in the lining of the abdomen or heart.
+It starts typically in the pleura, which is the thin membrane surrounding the lungs.
+The condition also may present itself in the lining of the abdomen or heart.

 It is caused almost exclusively by inhalation or ingestion of microscopic asbestos fibers — most often from occupational exposure to the toxic substance.

 As a thoracic surgeon, Fontaine focuses on pleural mesothelioma, which is found in the lining of the lungs.
 Nearly 75 percent of all mesothelioma patients are diagnosed with the pleural form of the asbestos-caused cancer.

 Early symptoms of mesothelioma are vague, often flu-like and mirror those of less serious illnesses.
 The latency period between exposure to asbestos and obvious symptoms is 20-50 years, which explains why the typical mesothelioma patient is older than 60.
 Because mesothelioma is rare and serious symptoms don’t show up immediately, the cancer often goes undetected until it has reached a later stage.

 Early detection of mesothelioma continues to be one of the largest roadblocks on the road to a cure.
 Mesothelioma specialists, including Fontaine and his team in Tampa, Florida, urge anyone with a history of asbestos exposure to report any early warning signs and ask for a chest X-ray or CT Scan.
 Early symptoms include:

 - Respiratory issues